RicardoAzuul/RicardoAzuul.github.io/README.md

 ## Testing
 Navigation Links in the nav bar:
 - If you click on the Roleplay Cafe logo, do you go back to the Home page?
+And is the Home page marked active?
 - If you click on Home, do you go back to the Home page?
+And is the Home page marked active?
 - If you click on Why Visit Us, do you go to the Why Visit Us page?
+And is the Why Visit Us page marked active?
 - If you click on Menu, do you go to the Menu page?
+And is the Menu page marked active?
 - If you click on Directions, do you go to the Directions page?
+And is the Directions page marked active?
 - If you click on About, do you go to the About page?
+And is the About page marked active?

 Buttons
 - If you click on Link to Events, are you taken to the Why Visit Us page with the list of events?